The Cape Town Museum of Childhood is an exciting museum for children & adults of all ages, exploring and celebrating

 ~ Roald Dahl

-Prior to the opening, the Cape Town Museum of Childhood is engaging with communities throughout the Western Cape to offer educational and diverse outreach programmes to explore and celebrate childhood with children in their communities.
+The Cape Town Museum of Childhood engages with communities throughout the Western Cape to offer educational and diverse outreach programmes to explore and celebrate childhood with children and adults in their communities.

 at the Artscape

 The Cape Town Museum of Childhood joined the “Infecting the City” Public Arts Festival with a statement piece showcasing over 100 headline posters that relate to the violence against children in Cape Town....

 The Museum collaborated with Marie van der Merwe, branch owner of the Southern Suburbs North Canvas Club, to present arts and craft sessions with about 50 children from Christene Revell Children’s Home, Saartjie Baartman Centre for Women and Children Pre-school and Marsh Memorial Home...